SettyRajeswari/rajisetty/README.md

-# rajisetty
+# ibmproject
-develope portfolio project for IBM  intenship
+It is a portfolio it is developed for ibm intenship